 If you plan to travel at the end of October, then the truly autumnal weather will be more pressing.
 What does this mean?
 You might need some thicker jackets and even an umbrella.
-Don't worry if you have a rainy day, because it has a lot of charm too!
+Don't worry if you have a rainy day, it has a lot of charm too!

 Tourist flow in Rome in October

 I'm not going to fool you.
-Rome is a very touristic city.
+Rome is a very touristy city.
 In fact, it is one of the 5 most visited cities in Europe.
 Therefore, there will always be tourists.
 However, nothing to do with the influx of tourists in the summer months, where the sweltering heat is compounded by the fact that there are people practically in every corner.
 In October, the good thing is that the drop in visitors is noticeable, which you can use to your advantage.

 October is a great time to visit Rome, not only because the temperatures (finally) have dropped and you can go sightseeing without melting.
 Another point in favor of this month is that, although it is far from empty, the number of tourists is low.
-However, remember that in October we have two spectacular long weekends in Spain (the Pilar and All Saints), so if you travel on these dates there may be more movement in Rome.
+However, remember that in October we have two spectacular bridges in Spain (the Pilar and All Saints), so if you travel on these dates there may be more movement in Rome.